oracle/node-oracledb/doc/api.md

 See [Connection Pool Monitoring](#connpoolmonitor).

 This function was added in node-oracledb 5.2.
-The older, equivalent function `_logStats()` can still be used, but it will be removed in a future version of node-oracledb.
+The obsolete function `_logStats()` can still be used, but it will be removed in a future version of node-oracledb.